lorenzo-leuck/coding-challenge/exercises/algorithms.md

 # Explain step-by-step how to find the greatest common divisor (GCD) of two numbers using the Euclidean algorithm.

+1. Start with two positive numbers A and B
+2. If B is 0 then the greatest common divisor is A and the algorithm stops.
+3. Compute the remainder R when A is divided by B
+4. Set A = B and B = R
+5. Go back to the step 2

 # Write pseudocode that counts the number of vowels in a given string.

+function countVowels(string):
+vowelCount = 0
+vowels = ['a','e','i','o','u']

+for each character in string:
+    if character.lower() is in vowels:
+        increment vowelCount by 1
+return vowelCount

 # Given two arrays of integers, write pseudocode that returns a new array with only the elements found in both arrays.

+function getIntersection(array1, array2):
+    intersection = []
+    for each element in array1:
+        if element in array2 AND element not in intersection: intersection.push(element)
+    return intersection

 # Write pseudocode to find the largest and smallest number in an array in one pass.

+function FindMinMax(number_array):
+    min = number_array[0]
+    max = number_array[0]

+    for i in range(1, number_array.length):
+        min = number_array[i] < min ? number_array[i] : min
+        max = number_array[i] > max ? number_array[i] : max

+    return min,max

 # Show two methods to swap `x` and `y` without using a temporary variable: arithmetic and bitwise XOR.
+x = x + y
+y = x - y
+x = x - y

 # Consider this pseudocode:
 ```